Replay (Zendaya song)

-"Replay" is a song by American singer Zendaya from her self-titled debut studio album, Zendaya (2013).
+"Replay" is an electropop song by American singer Zendaya from her self-titled debut album (2013).
 The song was released on July 16, 2013, as the lead single from the album through Hollywood Records after being premiered on July 12, 2013.
 The song was written by Zendaya in collaboration with Mick Schultz, Tiffany Fred and Paul Phamous while the song's production was handled by Mick Schultz.
-Musically, "Replay" is an electro-R&B song.

 Critical response to "Replay" was positive; many critics praised its composition.
 The song reached number forty on the United States' Billboard Hot 100 chart.
-It has been certified platinum by the Recording Industry Association of America (RIAA).
+It has been certified triple platinum by the Recording Industry Association of America (RIAA).
 The song also made appearances on charts in Australia, where it reached the top ten, New Zealand, Canada, and Flanders (Belgium).

-An accompanying video was recorded on June 1, 2013, in Los Angeles and directed by Colin Tilley; the music video premiered on Disney Channel on August 15, 2013, and later that day on Zendaya's new Vevo channel.
+An accompanying video was recorded on June 1, 2013, in Los Angeles and directed by Colin Tilley; the music video premiered on MTV on August 15, 2013, and later that day on Zendaya's new Vevo channel.
 It was inspired by Janet Jackson's "The Pleasure Principle" video, referencing the clip in several scenes.
 To further promote the song, Zendaya performed it on The Ellen DeGeneres Show and included it as part of her setlist for her debut tour.